Sikh Games 2026 Melbourne – Australian Sikh Games Complete Guide

-Everything you need to know about the Australian Sikh Games – history since 1988, sports list, how to register, 2026 Melbourne dates, Langar, Sikh Forum and more.
-Your complete guide.
+Everything you need to know about the Australian Sikh Games 2026 Melbourne — dates (3–5 April), sports, how to register, parking, Langar, and the Sikh Forum.
+Your complete guide from Radio Haanji.

 What Are the Australian Sikh Games?